shkr/tweet-event/README.md

 ## Contents
 ### 1. TweetCollector

-+Twitter apis connected to :
+1. What Twitter apis is it connected to ?

 -RESTAPIV1.1

 -StreamingAPIV1.1

-1. How to stream from RESTAPIV1.1 :
+2. How to stream from RESTAPIV1.1 :

 $> python collector.py boston

-2. How to stream from StreamingAPI v1.1:
+3. How to stream from StreamingAPI v1.1:

 $> python Streaming.py boston

-3. Which locations can it collect tweets from ?
+4. Which locations can it collect tweets from ?

 Locations and their geocodes are listed in geocode.py ; Additional locations can be inserted as dictionary key-value pairs